abemscac/ratios/README.md

 export default UserAPI;
 ```

-Please stop writing raw URLs and methods everywhere in every component like so many other react-axios libraries said.
-It's giving me a headache.

 ### 2. Import the "useAxiosRequest" hook from ratios, and use one of the axios requests we just created as argument

 ```javascript